ApparentlyPlus/GatOS/docs/C1_Setup_And_Build_Pipeline.md

 > [!IMPORTANT]
-> I initially started GatOS using **NASM**, but when I later implemented a higher-half kernel (which we’ll cover in a future document), everything fell apart. **NASM no real integration with C**, making the project a nightmare to maintain.
+> I initially started GatOS using **NASM**, but when I later implemented a higher-half kernel (which we’ll cover in a future document), everything fell apart. **NASM has no real integration with C**, making the project a nightmare to maintain.
 In hindsight, I had to redo almost everything to switch to GAS.
 Don’t make the same mistake — choose GAS from the start.
 It supports Intel syntax, works seamlessly with GCC, C, and C++, and even lets you include C/C++ headers, which are properly preprocessed.

 ## What is a Linker Script?